 - My Account

 *Cecil Taylor was born on this date in 1929.
-He was an African American pianist and poet.
+He was a Black pianist and poet.

 Cecil Percival Taylor was raised in the Corona, Queens neighborhood of New York City.
 As an only child to a middle-class family, Taylor's mother encouraged him to play music at an early age.
 He began playing piano at age six and went on to study at the New York College of Music and New England Conservatory in Boston.
 At the New England Conservatory, Taylor majored in composition and arranging.
 During his time there, he also became familiar with contemporary European art music.
 Bela Bartók and Karlheinz Stockhausen notably influenced his music.